IsabeleLeticiaQueiroz/grade-calculator-react/README.md

 # 📊 GRADE CALCULATOR

 A simple and intuitive **grade calculator** that helps students **monitor their academic performance** independently.
-With GradeTracker, you don’t have to wait for your teacher to release your grades — you can **simulate future scores** and find out **how much you need** to pass in each subject or assignment.
+With Grade Calculator, you don’t have to wait for your teacher to release your grades — you can **simulate future scores** and find out **how much you need** to pass in each subject or assignment.

 ---